Evolution of proto-neutron stars to pulsars, magnetars and central compact objects: Results

+We have numerically solved Equations \eqref{eq:toroidal}-\eqref{eq:differential} with the Runge-Kutta method.
+We set the initial parameters as $M_0=1.55 M_{\sun}$ and $R_0=40\,{\rm km}$ as suitable for a PNS and $M_{\infty} = 1.46 M_{\sun}$ and $R_{\infty}=12$~km which are appropriate for a cold neutron star.
+The initial angular velocity is derived from the conservation of angular momentum such that the PNS will have $P_{\infty}\simeq 3~{\rm ms}$ when it settles.
+We set the seed fields to $B_{\rm p}(t=0) = 3\times 10^{9}\,{\rm G}$ and $B_{\phi}(t=0) = 3\times 10^{9}\,{\rm G}$, representing the flux-freezing estimate under full flux conservation as discussed in \S~\ref{sec:intro}.
+Departures from ideal flux-freezing are then included through a reconnection-driven flux loss.
+We have also studied the implications of changing these parameters.

-In \autoref{fig:fields} we show the evolution of the poloidal and toroidal magnetic fields, and the differential rotation within the star.
-The initial evolution of the fields and differential rotation match with that given in \citet{wic+14}.
-In this regime the toroidal field grows in time from the seed field until it reaches a maximum value, $B_{\phi,\max}$ and then decays slightly while the poloidal field grows monotonically and approaches the value at which it will saturate, $B_{\rm p,\infty}$ due to the non-linear feedback of $B$ on $\Delta \Omega$.
+In \autoref{fig:fields} we show the evolution of the poloidal and toroidal magnetic fields and the shear rate of the star for a PNS initially rotating with $P_0 = 29.5\,{\rm ms}$.
+The PNS transforms into a magnetar approximately $10\,{\rm ms}$ after the dynamo process, with a rotational period of $P_\infty = 2.5\,{\rm ms}$.
+We note that the dynamo process can produce various types of NSs, like normal pulsars or low-B magnetars, for PNSs that initially have longer rotational periods as our following analysis, showing the dependence on initial parameters, implies.
+The initial evolution of the fields and differential rotation matches with that given in \citet{wic+14} if the radius is kept constant and viscosity is neglected.
+In this regime, the toroidal field grows in time from the seed field until attaining its saturation value, $B_{\phi,\infty}$.
+Simultaneously, the poloidal field grows monotonically and approaches the value at which it will saturate, $B_{\rm p,\infty}$, due to the non-linear feedback of $B$ on the shear.